-Our Traditional Halls or the "Big Three" are large residences that provide community style living.
+Our Traditional Halls, also called the "Big Three", are large residences that provide community style living.
 All First Year students are required to live in one of the Big Three.

 Housing Information for New Students

 Once you have received the initial mailing containing your new email, you will start to receive emails from the Office of Housing & Conferences regarding housing information.
 The initial email will contain instructions for completing the online housing agreement and preference information.
 The deadline for completing housing information is June 30, and the roommate matching process occurs soon after.
 You can expect to receive room and roommate information in early August.

 Many factors influence the room assignment process and create movement in housing throughout the month of July, including:

 - admitted new students may still choose not to come;

 - returning students may change their housing plans due to transfer or late acceptance to study abroad;